bmx-ng/bmx-site/docs/api/brl/brl_filesystem.md

 ### `Function OpenFile:TStream( url:Object,readable:Int=True,writeable:Int=True )`

-Open a file for input and/or output.
+Opens a file for input and/or output.

 This command is similar to the [OpenStream](../../brl/brl.stream/#function-openstreamtstream-urlobjectreadableinttruewritemodeintwritemodeoverwrite-) command but will attempt